Arkansas State Red Wolves (0-0) at Memphis Tigers (0-0)

 College Football: Saturday, September 5, 2020 at 8:00 pm (Liberty Bowl Memorial)

-The Arkansas State Red Wolves and Memphis Tigers meet Saturday in college football action at Liberty Bowl Memorial Stadium.
+The Arkansas State Red Wolves and the Memphis Tigers meet in college football action from the Liberty Bowl Memorial on Saturday.